henrywfyeung/ERC721Copy/README.md

 ## Motivation
 This standard solves the following problems

 - Copy Issuance of Unique Arkwork/Content: Professional Artists create arkworks that is unique.
 There could be multiple collectors who wants to keep a copy of their artworks.
 This standard serves as a tool to issue multiple copies of the same kind.
-The copies can be created with different function and under different conditions.
-It gives sufficient flexibilty to both the creator and the collector.
+The copies can be created with different functions and under different conditions.
+It gives sufficient flexibilty to both the Creator and the Collector.
-- Partial Copyright Transfer: This standard enables creators to conditionally delegate the copyright, i.e. the right to produce derivative work, to the holders of the copy token.
-There is no need to sell the master copy, i.e. creator token, to the market.
-The creator can instead keep the token as a proof of authorship.
+- Partial Copyright Transfer: This standard enables Creators to conditionally delegate the copyright, i.e. the right to produce derivative work, to the Collectors.
+There is no need to sell the master copy, i.e. creator token, in the market.
+The Creator can instead keep the token as a proof of authorship.

 People with the following usecases can consider applying this standard:
 - Creator of any unique Art/Music NFTs can use this standard to sell copies to audiences.
 With this standard, they can retain some control over the copies.
-- Artists can use ERC721Copy to sell time-limited copies of their artwork to other artists with a copyright statement that enables the production of derivative work
+- Artists can use this standard to sell time-limited copies of their artwork to other artists with a copyright statement that enables the production of derivative work
 - Universities can create Graduation Certificates as NFTs and use this standard to mint a batch of non-transferable issues to their students.
 The Univerity retains the right to revoke any issued certificates.